bertreb/pimatic-sounds/README.md

 For the volume variable a number or a variable can be used.

 The 'vol [0-100]' after text or file is optional and will override the mainvolume.
 If not set, the value of the mainvolume is 20.

+The duration option (for ...) is used when announcing/displaying info for a certain time.
+The value can be a number or a variable containing a number.
+When using a variable the unit (seconds..years) is fixed in the rule and the variable holds the value.

 When a TuneIn stream is playing and Sounds plays a text or file, the TuneIn stream stops and is resumed after the Sounds play is finished.